NY boosts medical marijuana access as legal pot market looms | Headlines

 Cannabis office Executive Director Chris Alexander called the change "a huge addition and improvement" to the six-year-old medical marijuana program.

-New York ventured cautiously into medical marijuana six years ago, following more than 20 other states at the time (now, over 35 allow it).
+New York ventured cautiously into medical marijuana six years ago, following more than 20 other states at the time (now, 37 allow it; Mississippi joined the list Wednesday.)
 Unlike many other states, New York requires dispensaries to have on-site pharmacists and physicians to get special training before OKing the drug for patients.

 Initially, dispensaries could offer only marijuana extracts in pills and liquids, not the flower in smokable form — a popular choice and relatively inexpensive to produce.
 Only 10 illnesses qualified, leaving out many that other states allowed.